clkao/hlsjs-p2p-wrapper/README.md

 This module wraps an instance of hls.js to bootstrap it with the Streamroot P2P agent module.

-It provides a high-level Hls.js shim to construct a fully configured player which will use the agent, based on the same API.
-Which means you can integrate with minimal changes in your application (you only need to add an additional argument to the constructor).
+It provides a high-level Hls.js extended constructor to create fully configured player which will use the agent, giving you the exact same API.
+Which means you can integrate the wrapper player with minimal changes in your application (you only need to add an additional argument to the constructor).

-It also provides a low-level wrapper that allows you to create/configure a player based on a DI'd constructor or instance so you can rule over what Hls.js version to use or initialize the player instance on your own.
+It also provides a low-level wrapper that allows you to create/configure a player based on a DI'd constructor or instance so you can rule over what Hls.js version to use or initialize the player instance on your own and set an optional custom content ID.

 # Usage